The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 Isurumuniya Vihara rock carving of an elephant head

-The two following pix are all that I took in my brief visit to the Vihara.
+The two following pix are all that I took during my brief visit to the Vihara.
 I didn’t even think of framing a decent shot of the admittedly modern stupa now found at the site.
-“Stupa-ed out” is the nonsense word that comes to mind to describe how I was feeling.
-I walked back down from the viewing platform by the stupa to the parking lot where Mahinda was waiting and, without knowing if there was yet another site to head to, I said, “That’s it for today, Mahinda.
-Let’s head back to the guesthouse.”
+“Stupa-ed out” is the word that came to mind to describe how I was feeling.

 evidence of written scripts at Isurumuniya Vihara